 There are two distinct groups of Asian Indian older adults in the United States:

-- Adults who immigrated to the US and live here and become older adults: This group consists of the professionals and their nuclear families who immigrated to this country in the 1950s and 1970s.
-Their acculturation trajectory is very different from that of the first group as these subjects have lived in the US for decades and been a part of the American work force.
+- Adults who immigrated to the US and live here and become older adults: This group consists of professionals and their nuclear families who immigrated to this country in the 1950s and 1970s.
+Their acculturation trajectory is very different from that of the first group as these subjects have lived in the US for decades and been a part of the American workforce.
 They are typically highly educated professionals and are well acculturated into the American culture.

 The two groups differ greatly demographically and face different issues.
 The former tend to be more acculturated, affluent, and independent.
 Those in the latter group are at high risk of being isolated and lonely (language barriers, lack of independent transportation), lack health benefits, depend on their children or family, and suffer from culture shock.

 Given their degree of acculturation, this group’s communication skills, decision-making patterns, clinical adherence patterns, dietary habits are likely to differ significantly from those of the older adults who immigrate to the US post retirement, to be reunited with their adult children.